 Quick to whip up and freezer friendly, make this Easy Sourdough Biscuit Recipe using your sourdough discard!
-Buttery, soft, light and fluffy, these are the star at the breakfast table! vegetarian or vegan
+Buttery, soft, light and fluffy, these are the star at the breakfast table!
+This recipe is vegetarian or vegan.

 A quintessential comfort food, easy sourdough biscuits are so simple to pull together.
 The wow factor comes from the sourdough discard incorporated into the dough.
 So hang on to that discard!
 It’s a practical way to use up sourdough discard tucked away in the back of the refrigerator.

 With a few pantry staples, this sourdough biscuit recipe can be whipped up in no time.
 Make them dairy full or dairy free!
 Here’s what you’ll need to make these sourdough starter biscuits: